Sign the Petition!

 Why you should sign our petition...

-As currently proposed the Station Project and the proposed zoning does not meet that standard.
-It is for us to take the lead now, beginning with the Station Project and continuing with rezoning proposals, to make decisions that ensure that development moves forward in ways that keeps Gettysburg unique and special.
-And we need your help!
-Please sign our petition!
+The twin needs of preservation and development, to offer services and opportunities to its residents, should not be in conflict, and won't be, unless Gettysburg itself makes poor decisions.
+As currently proposed the Station Project does not meet that standard.
+It is for us, beginning with the Station Project, to make decisions that ensure that development moves forward in ways that keep Gettysburg unique.

 How did this happen?